Cyclotomic nil-Brauer and Singular Soergel bimodules of type D: Reminders about singular Soergel bimodules

+Recall that $\gBim$ is the graded bicategory of graded algebras, graded bimodules, and graded bimodule homomorphisms.

-\begin{definition}[{\cite{Will}}] The category $\BSBim$ of {\em singular Bott-Samelson bimodules} is the full\footnote{We mean that it has the same 2-morphism spaces.} sub-bicategory of $\gBim$ with objects $R^I$ for $I \finsub N$, and 1-morphisms $\Hom_{\BSBim}(R^J,R^I)$ given by the graded $(R^I, R^J)$-bimodules
+\begin{defin}[{\cite[Def.~7.1]{Will}}] The category $\BSBim$ of {\em singular Bott-Samelson bimodules} is the full\footnote{We mean that it has the same 2-morphism spaces.} sub-bicategory of $\gBim$ with objects $R^I$ for $I \finsub N$, and 1-morphisms $\Hom_{\BSBim}(R^J,R^I)$ given by the graded $(R^I, R^J)$-bimodules